 Master of Arts; Master of Science; Doctor of Philosophy

-The Department of Counselor Education and Counseling Psychology offers master of arts degree program in school counseling and in educational psychology (moratorium on admissions for educational psychology), a master of science degree program in clinical mental health counseling and a doctor of philosophy degree program in counseling psychology.
+The Department of Counselor Education and Counseling Psychology offers master of arts degree program in school counseling, a master of science degree program in clinical mental health counseling, and a doctor of philosophy degree program in counseling psychology.

 Prerequisites for Admission